n2cholas/n2cholas.github.io/_posts/2021-01-11-array-partition.md

 We explored Lomuto's, Hoare's, and Alexandrescu's partition schemes.
 While Lomuto's is the simplest and most elegant, it does the most extra work.
-Hoare's, for a bit more complexity, removes most of the extra swapping work.
+Hoare's, for a bit more complexity, removes the extra swapping work.
 Alexandrescu's uses a *sentinel* to avoid bounds checking.
 It also uses interesting half-swaps instead of full swaps, further saving work compared to a swap (due to not needing a temporary).
 With increasing complexity, we get